 And for that love, he faces a trial at the hands of his denomination.
 His Dear Leaders gave him a chance to swear he’d never do another gay wedding, but since he has two other gay children, he knew he couldn’t do that.
 So he’s going to be charged because he is “sowing division within the church.”

 This whole situation is so far past insane I don’t know whether to laugh or swear.
 (I settled on doing both.)

 Two Christians refused to bow under to cruelty, inhumanity, and disgusting bigotry.

 Two, but they are not alone at all–there are many other ministers who are joining them on the love bus.

 Last year, Tara Spuhler McCabe, vice-moderator of the Presbyterian Church’s general assembly, stepped down from her post three days after getting it because a tipster let the church’s leaders know she’d officiated a gay wedding in Washington, D.C.
 The leaders “censured” her, but she refused to back down.
 She quit her post rather than buckle under.
 As that link reveals, the Episcopalian Church is having some major issues around gay rights as well.

-An organization exists for its people, not the other way around.
-If the organization’s rules need to be changed, then let them be changed.
 The people calling for Bishop Talbert and Rev. Schaefer to go on trial–on trial, I repeat!–for their heretical views are missing the whole point.
 And maybe these organizations’ inability to recognize their own idolatry of their rules is why this story is such a big deal.